 You will find the Tikehau Pearl Beach Resort on the island of Tikehau.
 The overwater bungalows offer majestic views of the setting sun from their perch in the Tikehau atoll – a ring of tiny islands that envelop a coral reef.
 The inner lagoon is calm, clear, and perfect for snorkeling.

 If sunrises are more your thing, consider the Bora Bora Pearl Beach Resort & Spa.
-It is on the southeastern side of Motu Tevairoa, in Bora Bora and just across the lagoon from Vaitape.
-The proximity lets you easily enjoy trips to the mainland while the overwater bungalows let you experience the beauty of Bora Bora.
+It is on the southeastern side of Motu Tevairoa, in Bora Bora and just across the lagoon from Vaitape with views of Mount Otemanu.
+The proximity lets you easily enjoy trips to the mainland, while the overwater bungalows let you experience the beauty of Bora Bora.

 The Islands of Tahiti are warm and welcoming.
 No matter what sort of experience you are after, this exotic location delivers.
 There are small villages full of local life to explore pineapple and Tahitian vanilla plantations to visit, romantic moments to savor, and endless outdoor adventures such as diving, snorkeling and hiking.
 Enhance those experiences by choosing a resort that offers overwater bungalows.
 You’ll be able to enjoy the turquoise waters in a way that is simply unforgettable.

 Overwater Bungalow in Tahiti Frequently Asked Questions

 How much does it cost to stay in an overwater bungalow?